binarymist/command-line/git.md

 Merge [only specific changes from specific files](https://stackoverflow.com/questions/18115411/how-to-merge-specific-files-from-git-branches) from a specific branch to the current branch:
 `git checkout --patch [other_branch] <file_paths>...`

+Create new branch from master and switch to it:
+`git checkout -b myFeature master`
+Which is short for:
+`git branch myFeature`
+`git checkout myFeature`

+If you are already on a branch (say feature2) and I have made some changes on it but want those changes to be on a newBranch:
+`git checkout -b newBranch`

+Same as above, but newBranch already exists:
+`git checkout newBranch`

 ## Less Used Commands